America’s Coolest Southern Towns

 Wilmington, North Carolina

 Remember the hit TV show Dawson’s Creek (Joey…Pacey…that song)?
 It was filmed in this idyllic riverside hamlet, where brick factories-turned-farm-to-table restaurants overlook the water and the powdery Wrightsville Beach is just nine miles away.
-The place is so picture-perfect that stars of the show, like Michelle Williams, continue to vacation there, hitting up charming coffee shops, such as Port City Java.
-On our to-do list: the new Pinpoint Restaurant, where the daily rotating menu may include local Masonboro oysters on the half-shell and crab fritters, followed by a stroll through Airlie Gardens to see the 100,000 azalea trees and 467-year-old oak tree.
+The place is so picture-perfect that stars of the show like Michelle Williams continue to vacation there, hitting up charming coffee shops such as Port City Java.
+On our to-do list: Pinpoint Restaurant, where the daily rotating menu may include local Masonboro oysters on the half-shell and crab fritters, followed by a stroll through Airlie Gardens to see the 100,000 azalea trees and 500-year-old oak tree.

-Harper Lee and Truman Capote grew up in this postage-stamp sized town, a hundred miles southwest of Montgomery.
-Follow in Lee’s footsteps and grab lunch at David’s Catfish House, reportedly one of her favorites, where daily specials include broiled catfish with hush-puppies and a side of fried green tomatoes; you can also grab a milkshake at the site of her former home, now Mel’s Dairy Dream.
-Nearby, the circa-1904 Old Courthouse Museum is where Lee’s father practiced law (and the building served as a model for Hollywood’s To Kill a Mockingbird courtroom setting).
-Make sure to search the magnolia trees lining the blocks for mockingbirds—they’re everywhere, here, as they should be.
+Harper Lee and Truman Capote grew up in this postage-stamp sized town a hundred miles southwest of Montgomery.
+Follow in Lee’s footsteps and grab lunch at David’s Catfish House, reportedly one of Lee’s favorites, where daily specials include broiled catfish with hush-puppies and a side of fried green tomatoes; you can also grab a milkshake at the site of her former home, now Mel’s Dairy Dream.
+Nearby, the 1904 Old Courthouse Museum is where Lee’s father practiced law (and the building served as a model for Hollywood’s To Kill a Mockingbird courtroom setting).
+Make sure to search the magnolia trees lining the blocks for mockingbirds—they’re everywhere here, as they should be.

 Sure, you’d expect a decent music scene just a little over an hour from Nashville, but bluegrass in a cave?
 Believe it.
 Some 300 feet under the earth, McMinnville’s Bluegrass Underground is a monthly concert series where class acts like Edward Sharpe and the Magnetic Zeros and Davina and the Vagabonds take the stage.
 Nearby, you can unwind at the Isha Foundation, a meditation and yoga center, or take in Tennessee’s gorgeous landscape (don’t miss the 30-foot horseshoe cascading waterfall) at Rock Island State Park.

 If you like antebellum architecture, gorgeous river views, and southern hospitality in spades, Natchez is for you.
 The town is brimming with perfectly preserved mansions and most offer tours.
-There’s the Longwood, which has sat unfinished since 1861, when construction was paused for the Civil War; the 1859 Greek Revival Stanton Hall, where Union troops hid out; and the 1823 Rosalie Mansion, on a bluff overlooking the Mississippi.
-Golf, tennis, hiking, biking and fishing are also big draws—and the food isn’t so bad, either.
-A required stop for dinner is Rolling River Bistro; the chargrilled oysters and crawfish lasagna in béchamel won’t disappoint.
+There’s the Longwood, which has sat unfinished since 1861 when construction was paused for the Civil War; the 1859 Greek Revival Stanton Hall, where Union troops hid out; and the 1823 Rosalie Mansion, on a bluff overlooking the Mississippi.
+Golf, tennis, hiking, biking, and fishing are also big draws—and the food isn’t so bad, either.
+A required stop for dinner is Magnolia Grill, right on the Mississippi River; the shrimp po’boy and crawfish etouffée won’t disappoint.